perfanalytics/pose2sim/README.md

   <!-- print(f'torch version: {torch.__version__}, cuda version: {torch.version.cuda}, cudnn version: {torch.backends.cudnn.version()}, onnxruntime version: {ort.__version__}') -->

+> [!TIP]
 > **Note on storage use:**\
      A full installation takes up to 14 GB of storage space.
 However, GPU and GUI supports are not mandatory and take about 5 GB.
-The cache can be cleared to save space if you are don't care for future installations to be instantaneous. \
+The cache can be cleared to save space if you don't care for future installations to be instantaneous.
-     A minimal installation with carefully chosen pose models and without GPU support **would take less than 2 GB**.\
+> A minimal installation with carefully chosen pose models and without GPU support **would take less than 2 GB**. \
     <img src="Content/Storage.png" width="760">

 </br>